RaquelOliveira0/app/README.md

 -Perfil:exibe o perfil do usuário.

--Configurações:exibe as configurções do aplicativo.
+-Configurações:exibe as configurações do aplicativo.

 As demais funcionalidades no caso as do cliente não foram implematadas.